Blend: A Unified Data Discovery System: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This study proposes a unified system for customized data discovery task execution.
-The system enables users to define a range of data discovery tasks in a declarative manner.
-To achieve this, we introduce a series of basic operators that are versatile enough to serve as the building blocks for higher-level data discovery tasks.
-Furthermore, we present a new minimal yet general index structure that facilitates the proposed various operators and enables the efficient execution of data discovery plans.
-To decrease data serialization, we implement the discovery operators using database operators.

-Our current system does not cover semantic and approximate relationships, such as semantic joins or fuzzy joins are not included.
-It would be interesting to extend our system, including the seekers, to enable the execution of these operations.
-This extension will be valuable in the existence of erroneous data lakes.
+We propose a unified system for customized data discovery tasks that allows for declarative task definition.
+To this end, we introduce atomic operators to serve as building blocks for higher-level tasks.
+Furthermore, we present a minimal yet general index that facilitates efficient execution of operators.
+To decrease data serialization, we push-down the operators into database by implementing them in SQL.
+We also propose a task-level optimization for efficient query execution.
+Our system does not cover semantic and fuzzy relationships.
+It would be interesting to extend our system to enable the execution and optimization of these operators.
+This can include incorporation of high-dimensional embeddings into our index structure.
+The use of in-DB embeddings would also enable efficient vector indexing using methods like HNSW or IVFFlat.